ENHANCED SKILLS PROGRAM

 You can expect a response to your application by the second week of November.
-In person interviews are held sometime in the first two weeks of December.
-Consideration to video interview will be considered by request.
-Offers are usually sent out by email in the 3rd week of December.
-Successful applicants will begin the program July 1st of the following year.
+Successful applicants will begin the program July 1 of the following year.

 Enhanced Skills Director – Dr Edward Tan

-Enhanced Skills Family Practice Anesthesia Program Director – Dr. Kevin Convery
+Enhanced Skills Obstetrics and Women’s Health Program Director – Dr. Sarah Kredentser

 Administrative support – Collette Thiessen

-Residents are assessed according to the Priority Topics for the Assessment of Competence.
-ITERS that include specific skill acquisition will be provided to supervising physicians in the Department of Anesthesia or Family Medicine as appropriate.
-Feedback will occur on a daily basis with staff in the operating room and on a monthly basis through Dr. Convery.
-Residents also have the opportunity to provide feedback on the various components of the program as well as the faculty when they meet monthly with Dr. Convery.
+Residents are assessed according to the CanMeds FM roles and the achievement of required competencies.
+ITERS that include specific skill acquisition will be provided to supervising physicians.
+Feedback will occur on a monthly basis through Dr. Kredentser as well as the supervising clinician on the specific block, and will include assessment from all supervisors involved in the teaching of the resident.
+Residents also have the opportunity to provide feedback on the various components of the program as well as the faculty.